-To find out more, see our publication, Pub.
+To find out more, see the department's publication, Pub.
 704, Taxpayers in the Military.

-If You Included Your Child's Unearned Income On Your Federal Return, Does Your Child Have To File An Arizona Return?
+If You Included Your Child's Unearned Income on Your Federal Return, Does Your Child Have To File An Arizona Return?

 No. In this case, the child should not file an Arizona return.
 The parent must include that same income in his or her Arizona taxable income.